stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 We will use slack as an example here.

-**Note:**
-AlertmanagerConfig will add a match with your namespace name by default, which will look like this:
+1. Slack Config requires a secret with in your namespace with webhook-url.
+Create the secret as:

 ```
-...
-      matchers:
+kind: Secret
+apiVersion: v1
+metadata:
+  name: slack-webhook-config
-      - namespace: <your-namespace>
+  namespace: <your-namespace>
-...
+data:
+  webhook-url: <slack-webhook-url-in-base64>
+type: Opaque
 ```

-Now coming to AlertmanagerConfig:
+2. Add alertmanagerConfig spec to use `slack-webhook-config` secret.

 ```
 alertmanagerConfig: